MindPort-GmbH/MCP-tools-for-VR-Builder/README.md

 ## Quickstart Guide

-1. Check Dependencies below.
+1. Check the dependencies below and make sure that the MCP works by asking something like:
+   > Do you have access to the Unity MCP?
+If yes, tell me what is in my open scene.
-2. Install VR Builder MCP Tools via the Unity package manger or by putting it into any subfolder in /Assets in your Project.
+2. Install VR Builder MCP Tools as a package (via the Unity Package Manager) or by placing it in any subfolder under /Assets in your project.
-3. From your MCP-enabled assistant that is connected to Unity via a supported Unity MCP, use a prompt like:
+3. From an MCP-enabled assistant connected to Unity via a supported Unity MCP, use a prompt such as:
-   > Create a VR Builder training process in my current Unity project named that describes how to open a bottle with an bottel opener.
+   > Create a VR Builder training process in my current Unity project that describes how to open a bottle with a bottle opener.
 4. In Unity, open or create a VR Builder scene.
 On the PROCESS_CONFIGURATION GameObject, switch the scene to use the created VR Builder process and open the Process Editor.

 ## Dependencies

 ### Required
 - **Unity 6000.0.x** or higher.
-(Did not test with earlier versions.)
+(Not tested with earlier versions.)
 - **VR Builder Core 5.5.0** or higher (`co.mindport.vrbuilder.core`).
-You can get it from folowing sources:
+You can get it from following sources:
   - VR Builder Pro: https://assetstore.unity.com/packages/tools/game-toolkits/vr-builder-pro-toolkit-for-vr-creation-301706
   - VR Builder Core GitHub: https://github.com/MindPort-GmbH/VR-Builder
   - VR Builder Core OpenUPM: https://openupm.com/packages/co.mindport.vrbuilder.core/

-### At least one Unity MCP
+### At least one Unity MCP is required
 - **CoplayDev MCP for Unity** (`com.coplaydev.unity-mcp`)
   - GitHub: https://github.com/CoplayDev/unity-mcp